 My Observations

-There have been a couple of sellers selling a slightly different version of this, I’m uncertain if it’s the exact same grinder, however whatever the case, it’s clearly an “echo” of the famous Hario Skerton plus, which I’ll talk about shortly – but given the reviews, it does seem to be a good copy, sorry, I mean “echo” ;-).
+There have been a couple of sellers selling a slightly different version of this, I’m not sure if it’s the exact same grinder, nevertheless whatever the case, it’s clearly an “echo” of the famous Hario Skerton plus, which I’ll speak about shortly – nevertheless given the reviews, it does seem to be a good copy, sorry, I mean “echo” ;-).

 If you’re grinding for Cafetiere, drip, or even Aeropress since these days people are tending to grind quite a bit coarser for Aeropress, a mill like this needs to be fine.

-If you’re wanting to grind much finer, for example for espresso coffee, I can tell you from experience that unless you start messing around with hacks/mods, you won’t be able to get fine enough, or dial in precisely enough, with a grinder like this.
+If you’re wanting to grind much finer, for example for espresso, I can tell you from experience that unless you start messing around with hacks/mods, you won’t be able to get fine enough, or dial in precisely enough, with a grinding machine like this.

-To be honest, I don’t discover how they can possibly make this mill so cheap, nevertheless they do, so if you were looking for an incredibly low cost coffee grinder, this may be for you.
+To be honest, I don’t know how they can possibly make this grinder so cheap, but they do, so if you were looking for an exceptionally low cost grinder, this may be for you.

-It’s also worth pointing out here that my friends at Shop Coffee in Cambridge, sell a similar manual grinding machine, for this and others, see:
+It’s also worth pointing out here that my friends at Shop Coffee in Cambridge, sell a similar manual coffee mill, for this and others, see:

 Manual Coffee Grinders at Shop Coffee